sidharthramesh-TA/copilot/README.md

 2. Github Copilot - This is a paid extension and will require you to put in pay information
 3. Github Copilot Chat - This extension allows us to interact with Copilot like ChatGPT

+Github Copilot offers a 30 day trial and after that is priced at 10$/month

 # Prompts

 With prompts **Context is King**.
 The more context user provides makes it easier for the LLM to get the right type of attention from the regressed data that it has got, allowing it to produce a wellformed in-context output